 How To Be Prepared When You’re Dead Broke

-If you’re broke but breathing, you may be strapped for cash – but you’re still eating, because you’re not dead 😉 While wanting to become better prepared, and although short on cash, there are some things you can do to help yourself:
+If you’re ‘broke’, but breathing, while you may be strapped for cash – you’re still eating – because you’re not dead 😉

 First, it’s not always about having the extra cash to buy preps, it’s often about your own awareness, ingenuity, creativeness, and adaptability to offset risks that come your way and/or to find unique solutions to problems (e.g. while being short of cash).

 You will be better prepared (in general) by simply recognizing and understanding the risks – since most other people have little or no clue.
 Research, learn, look around, listen, be observant, have situational awareness, and think – critical thinking.
 It’s all free.
 Having knowledge of the risks around you, puts you a step ahead of the rest and will steer you in the right direction for making a plan to mitigate those risks.

 Having the mindset to adapt and change to SHTF circumstances is extremely important to stay steps ahead of the rest – many of whom will be stuck in indecision or disbelief for awhile.
 Become comfortable with change.
 Mind over matter.
 It’s free.